Camilo2102/parking-front/README.md

-# next-template
+# next-parking
-Nextjs template for use with spring-template
+Nextjs parking for use with spring-parking